Merkoba/Effer/README.md

 Row spacing can be enabled or disabled.

 Colors can be configured through RGB.
-Change individual colors, all colors at once, or get a random theme.
+Change individual colors, all colors at once, use the dark/light theme or get a random theme.

 Settings can be imported with a TOML config file.